 January 2018: Presentation about Flax to an audience of 78 people at Livsreise, the Norwegian Heritage Center in Stoughton, WI.

 Taproot’s machinery is beginning to solve the challenges of small-scale mechanical processing of flax fiber for textile use.
 This is a very welcome development, but opens the door to new sets of questions: Is there a way to mechanize the harvest of textile flax at the small scale we are exploring?
-Or, is there a model by which hand harvesting can be effectively accomplished?
+Or, is there a model by which hand harvesting can be more effectively accomplished?

 Given the rapidly changing political climate regarding another textile fiber suitable for growing in our region, we strongly recommend that additional study take place using Taproot’s processing machinery for another bast fiber: Hemp.
 During our trip to Nova Scotia, we learned that Taproot’s processing machinery has been successfully tested on hemp fiber for textile use.
 Now that Wisconsin and other states have begun permitting the growing of industrial hemp for textile and other uses, Taproot’s equipment could be very helpful to researchers working with hemp.